NowBI/Xamarin-Forms-Mobile-Template/README.md

 The **MobileTemplate.Droid** project is configured to use the latest Android platform available to you, targeting Android 4.0.3 (API Level 15 - Ice Cream Sandwich).
 This can be adjusted to whichever settings you prefer by right-clicking the **MobileTemplate.Droid** project and hitting "Properties".
 In the "Application" tab dropdowns for changing these are available.

-To run the project on an Android device, simply set the Startup Project to **MobileTemplate.Droid** and the platform configuration to **ARM**.
+To run the project on an Android device, simply set the Startup Project to "MobileTemplate.Droid" and the platform configuration to "ARM".
 Your list of emulators and connected devices should populate the run button.
 Select the device you want to deploy to and hit run to begin.

 For more information, see [Deployment, Testing, and Metrics](https://developer.xamarin.com/guides/android/deployment,_testing,_and_metrics/) on Xamarin's developer guide.